 The same holds if you have a roll-top backpack, like the one in the top photo of this article.
 Most roll tops have a Y-strap that runs over the top and you can secure your snowshoes under it.

 I’ve demonstrated three different ways that people attach snowshoes to their packs on winter hikes using a side carry, a front carry, and a top carry.
 While all of these are popular, which one you use really depends on the characteristics of your backpack (ie. compression straps, top lid, Y-strap, etc) and your snowshoes (lay-flat binding or bulking binding, sharp crampons or not).
 That said, winter hikers and backpackers can be quite ingenious in how they attach snowshoes to a pack.
-There are probably a million ways to accomplish it, so don’t feel you have to conform to the norm.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+There are probably a million ways to accomplish it, so don’t feel you have to conform to the norm.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 More Winter Hiking Frequently Asked Questions